 Introduction

-The department of Robotics and Automation is recently established with the Institute with an intake capacity of 30 starting from 2022-2023.
+The department of Robotics and Automation is recently established with the Institute with an intake capacity of 30 starting from 2022-2023 and 60 from 2024-25.
 This program is approved by AICTE, New Delhi, and Affiliated with the Savitribai Phule Pune University, Pune, (MH), India.

 Robotics is an emerging multi-disciplinary course that requires profound application-based knowledge in hardware as well as software development, which comprises the design, construction, operation, and application of robots.
 To remain competitive in the market, Indian industries will have no choice but to adopt the advanced technologies of Robotics and Automation.
 Therefore, there will be a huge need for robots and thereby robotics engineers in near future.
 In the new industrial revolution of Industry 4.0, there is a need to understand multidisciplinary concepts for an engineer to work on an industrial assignment.